-The Shoaling will be displayed in its entirety this spring, summer, and fall at the Reeves-Reed Arboretum in Summit, NJ.
-Watch this space for more information.
+The Shoaling was slated to be displayed in its entirety from spring to fall of 2020 at the Reeves-Reed Arboretum in Summit, New Jersey.

 The Shoaling is the culmination of William Durkin’s lifelong love of the water and its inhabitants.
 An assembly of dynamic, glimmering sculptures compels us to take a closer look at the beauty of our oceans, rivers, and lakes—and the great perils they are facing.